ebrsoftware

 Kiosk / Ticket Dispenser Setup

-• Place the kiosk at the entrance where customers can easily see it
+Place the kiosk at the entrance where customers can easily see it, connect it to the printer and power source, and test the touchscreen and ticket printing.

 Display Screens & TV Connections

-• Mount screens where they’re visible to everyone in the waiting area
+Mount screens where they’re visible to everyone in the waiting area, connect them to your QMS software or server, and test for clear number display and counter assignment.

 Audio System Installation